Shahla9/Ad-click-prediction/README.md

 ### Data Preparation:

-In the "Data Preparation" notebook outlines feature engineering.
+The "Data Preparation" notebook focuses on feature engineering.

 ### Model:

-In the "Model" notebook the aim was to employ two different methods of Random Forest Classifier and XGboost Classifierfocuses on machine learning models, though since it is BigData, Random Forest Classifier could not handle it and xgboost applied on three models based on the folliwing features .
+In the "Model" notebook, Random Forest Classifier was initially considered but due to limitations with handling Big Data, XGBoost Classifier was applied for its speed and performance.
+XGBoost was trained on three models based on various features including ad-related and user-related attributes.

 The features included are:

 FEATURES = [
     'pvalue_level', 'shopping_level', 'price', 'age_level',